raspberrypilearning/lego-robot-face/en/step_1.md

 title: What you will learn
 ---

-+ To build more complex mechanisms using LEGO
++ To build more complex mechanisms using LEGO®
-+ Use a machine learning library to recognise images
++ To use a machine learning library to recognise images
-+ Use dictionary data structures to control facial expressions
++ To use dictionary data structures to control facial expressions

 --- /collapse ---